renegade-fi/renegade-docs/docs.renegade.fi/docs/core-concepts/privacy.md

   the block producer or sequencer has no ability whatsoever to sandwich or front-run trades.

+Put differently, Renegade claims the following privacy properties:
-Put differently, **third-parties learn nothing about the state of the exchange** aside from global token in-flow and out-flows, and counterparties to your trades learn nothing except for what tokens were swapped in a particular trade.
+- **Third-parties** to a trade (including the sequencer/proposer) learn nothing about the state of the exchange, aside from global token in-flows and out-flows and the total number of open orders.
+- **Counterparties** to your trade learn what tokens were swapped if there was a match, but nothing else.
+If there was no match, then counterparties only learn this fact.
+- **Relayer(s)** who manage a wallet learn the contents of the wallet (balances, outstanding orders, etc.), but have no ability to mutate the wallet.